stanford-oval/cs224v-fall2021/hw1/README.md

 The synthesis will take about 1 hour, depending on the domain.

 It will generate
-- the manifest, `${domain}/manifest.tt`, containing the schema of the domain, including entities involved, all properties, and their natural language annotations;
+- the manifest, `<DOMAIN>/manifest.tt`, containing the schema of the domain, including entities involved, all properties, and their natural language annotations;
-- a parameter dataset for augmentation, under `${domain}/parameter-dataset`;
+- a parameter dataset for augmentation, under `<DOMAIN>/parameter-dataset`;
 - a dataset in `datadir`, containing the training set composed of (1) synthetic data generated based on the manifest (2) 100 examples converted from CSQA training set, both augmented with the parameter datasets; and a valid/eval set, converted from CSQA dev set.

 Each column in the data files lists the ID of the example, the lowercased natural language utterance, and the gold ThingTalk program, respectively.
 Check the training set (`datadir/train.tsv`) and dev set (`datadir/valid.tsv`) to see how the synthesized training queries and evaluation queries look like.

 For the exact set of properties available for your domain, check the `manifest.tt` file.
-Search for `list query` to locate the domain signature, and all properties are listed inside the parentheses in the format `out ${name} : ${type}`.
+Search for `list query` to locate the domain signature, and all properties are listed inside the parentheses in the format `out <NAME> : <TYPE>`.
 Each of them is also annotated with `#_[canonical={}]` which includes how the property can be described in natural language in difference part of speech.
 For more details about the annotation syntax, check [Genie Annotation Reference](https://wiki.almond.stanford.edu/genie/annotations).

 **If you want to rerun this step, make sure to run `make clean` first.
 Otherwise, `make` will not regenerate files that already exist.**